canerturkaslan/example-devops_platform-case-study/README.md

 *   **Logstash S3 Architecture**

-In this example, it uploads the log file to S3 by checking the size of the log file and rotating it if it exceeds the maximum 1GB.
+In this example, it uploads the log file to **S3** by checking the size of the log file and rotating it if it exceeds the maximum 1GB.
-A function named rotate\_log\_file is defined.
+A function named **rotate\_log\_file** is defined.
 This function performs the rotation of the log file.
 It rotates the original log file with a new name and uploads the rotated file to S3.
-If the rotate operation is successful, the rotated file is deleted.
+If the rotate operation is successful, the rotated file is **deleted**.

 ```python
 import os